Fairleigh Dickinson University: Florham Campus

 The Florham Campus is located in the suburban towns of Madison and Florham Park, New Jersey, on the grounds of the former Florham estate of Hamilton McKown Twombly (1849–1910) and his wife, Florence Adele Vanderbilt Twombly (1854–1952), a member of the wealthy Vanderbilt family.

 The Florham Campus finished construction on the John and Joan Monninger Center for Learning and Research.
 It opened during the spring 2013 semester.
-Student enrollment at the Florham Campus consists of over 2,757 undergraduates coupled with 690 graduate students giving a total of 3,417 students.
-The full-time equivalence (FTE) for undergraduates on the campus is 2,481.
-The FTE for graduates on campus is 796.
+In Fall 2024, the Florham Campus had a total enrollment of 2,885, including 2,012 undergraduates, 83 undergraduate transfers and graduate enrollment of 873.

 Metropolitan Campus

-The Metropolitan Campus, close to New York City and spanning the Hackensack River in Teaneck and Hackensack, New Jersey, has a greater focus on business and professional majors compared to the Florham Campus.
-The Metropolitan Campus has 5,734 undergraduates and 1,748 graduate students, with an undergraduate full-time equivalence (FTE) of 3,003.
+The Metropolitan Campus is located close to New York City and spans the Hackensack River in the New Jersey municipalities of Teaneck and Hackensack.
+The campus has a greater focus on business and professional majors compared to the Florham Campus.
+In Fall 2024, the Metropolitan Campus had a total enrollment of 8,045, including 5,690 undergraduates, 156 undergraduate transfers and graduate enrollment of 2,355.
 About 21% of Metropolitan Campus students are minority and international students.
 Approximately one thousand students live on campus in the residence halls.

-Wroxton College

-Fairleigh Dickinson University's Wroxton College is located in Wroxton, Oxfordshire, in South East England.
-When Fairleigh Dickinson University acquired Wroxton Abbey in 1965, FDU became the first American university to own and operate a campus, Wroxton College, outside of the United States.
-Although Wroxton College dates to the 18th century, the housing has been modernized.

-In November 2025, the university announced that the 56 acre Wroxton campus would be sold to a group of alumni.